These states could decide the U.S. presidential election

 Other key races: No governor or U.S. Senate races on the ballot

 Vote counting: Wisconsin has no-excuse absentee voting.
-Ballots must be received by the close of polls on Election Day, and they cannot be counted until polls open on Nov.
-3.
+The state’s election officials cannot count mail-in ballots that arrive after Election Day, the U.S. Supreme Court ruled on Oct.
+26. Ballots cannot be counted until polls open on Tuesday.

 MINNESOTA